mongodb/libbson/doc/bson_iter_symbol.rst

 The :symbol:`bson_iter_symbol()` function shall return the contents of a BSON_TYPE_SYMBOL element.

-if non-NULL, ``length`` will be set to the length of the resulting string.
+If non-NULL, ``length`` will be set to the length of the resulting string.

 Returns
 -------